 Managing reputation is partly the job of having good, authentic channels of communication with clients and customers, especially when the news media is carrying stories about unethical practices or the market seems to be of the opinion that prices for services are too high.

-For example, with no physical branches, they cannot be criticised for closing them or having a negative impact on the local community.
+For example, with no physical branches, they cannot be criticized for closing them or having a negative impact on the local community.

 So, looking ahead to the next twelve months, how likely is it that financial services consumers will become less loyal and more promiscuous?
 What will tempt them to jump ship?
 Are the big brands using their available opportunities to manage churn?